Skip to content

 CodeCharter as a task in an Azure pipeline.

 CodeCharter runs in Azure Pipelines as a shell step.
-Robust, easy to pin, no external dependencies beyond the CLI download.
+Robust and easy to pin; besides the CLI download the agent only needs a .NET SDK, which the snippet below installs via UseDotNet@2.

 Minimal setup